Latest Updates on Camp Lejeune Water Contamination Lawsuit 2024

 Camp Lejeune VA Benefit FAQs

-What conditions qualify for VA Disability Benefits from Camp Lejeune water?
+What conditions qualified for VA Disability Benefits from Camp Lejeune water?

 According to the Veterans Administration website for Camp LeJeune health claims, individuals who met the following criteria were eligible for VA disability benefits due to toxic contaminated water at Camp Lejeune.